 3050 Bowers Avenue P.O.
-Box 58039

-Santa Clara, California 95052-8039 (Address of principal executive offices)
+Box 58039 Santa Clara, California 95052-8039 (Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:
+(Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, par value \$.01 per share AMAT The NASDAQ Stock Market LLC Indicate by check mark whether the registrant (1) has filed all replacements (1) for such shorter period that the registrant was 90 days.
-Yes $\square$ No $\square$ Indicate by check mark whether the registrant has submitted electron of this chapter) during the preceding 12 months (or for such shorter per Indicate by check mark whether the registrant is a large accelerated company.
-See definitions of "large accelerated filer," "accelerated filer , , , , , , , , , , , , , , , , , , , , Large accelerated filer  Accelerated filer

-Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Title of Each ClassCommon Stock, par value \$.01 per share

+Trading Symbol AMAT Name of Each Exchange on Which Registered The NASDAQ Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗹

-Number of shares outstanding of the issuer's common stock as of August 1, 2021: 902,928,500
+Yes \Box No ☑ Number of shares outstanding of the issuer's common stock as of January 30, 2022: 883,394,639

-Item 4: Item 5:

-Item 6:

-APPLIED MATERIALS, INC. FORM 10-Q FOR THE QUARTERLY PERIOD ENDED AUGUST 1, 2021 TABLE OF CONTENTS
+FORM 10-Q FOR THE QUARTERLY PERIOD ENDED JANUARY 30, 2022 TABLE OF CONTENTS